oxen-io/lokinet/CROSSCOMPILE.md

 Tier 2:

-These targets have no automation available, but do not require patches to build or run.
+These targets have no build automation available, but do not require patches to build or run.
 * Mac OSX (> 10.10)
 * Android (arm/x86)
 * Apple IOS
 * Linux PPC64 (little endian)
+* FreeBSD (amd64)

 Tier 3: